|

 I have dug on bright sunny days where flip-flops and tee shirts

-were the order of the day.
+could have been the order of the day.
 Then just the opposite as low

 where rain gear would be appropriate.
 However one